emicovi/3d-snake/README.md

 ## Auto-Play Mode

 - Press the 'P' key to toggle the auto-play mode on and off.
-- In auto-play mode, the snake will automatically navigate the game board, avoid obstacles, and seek out food using a pathfinding algorithm.
+- In auto-play mode, the snake will automatically navigate the game board, avoid obstacles, and seek out food using an advanced A* pathfinding algorithm.
+- The auto-play mode status is visually indicated in the UI by displaying a message "Auto-Play Mode: ON" or "Auto-Play Mode: OFF".

 ## How to Try the Game in a Web Browser